 After Jurassic World smashed box office records in summer 2015, it was only a question of when, not if, the film would get a sequel.
-Jurassic World: Fallen Kingdom hits theaters June 22, 2018, and now we have some new footage from the film, courtesy of this year’s Super Bowl movie trailers.
+Jurassic World: Fallen Kingdom hits theaters June 22, 2018, and it has a brand new TV spot that offers even more information about the film’s plot and the action to come.

 Universal Pictures confirmed the return of Jurassic World stars Chris Pratt and Bryce Dallas Howard for Fallen Kingdom, with the pair reprising their respective roles as Owen Grady and Claire Dearing.
 Meanwhile, Jeff Goldblum is set to return as Dr. Ian Malcolm, a central character from 1993’s Jurassic Park and its 1997 follow-up, The Lost World: Jurassic Park.
 The Fallen Kingdom cast also includes James Cromwell, Justice Smith, Ted Levine, Geraldine Chaplin, Daniella Pineda, Toby Jones, Rafe Spall, and B.D.
 Wong.

 Like its predecessor, the upcoming dinosaur flick is co-written by Colin Trevorrow and Derek Connolly.
 Trevorrow opted out of directing the sequel, but the studio found a replacement in Juan Antonio Bayona.